wombleton/gitlaw-nz/acts/C/Costs in Criminal Cases Act 1967.md

     *   (a) if the prosecution was conducted by or on behalf of the Crown, be paid by the chief executive of the Ministry of Justice out of money appropriated by Parliament for the purpose and may be recovered as a debt due by the Crown:

-    *   (b) if the prosecution was not conducted by or on behalf of the Crown, be paid by the informant and may be recovered from him as a debt, and any such order made by a District Court shall be enforceable as if it were an order made under [Part 2][31] of the Summary Proceedings Act 1957\.
+    *   (b) if the prosecution was not conducted by or on behalf of the Crown, be paid by the person who commenced the proceedings and may be recovered from him as a debt, and any such order made by a District Court shall be enforceable as if it were a fine.

     (2) Notwithstanding the provisions of subsection (1) where a court is of the opinion that any person has acted negligently or in bad faith in bringing, continuing, or conducting a prosecution it may, in any order made under [section 5][6], direct that the defendant's costs shall be paid by---